Fail Safety (On-Prem)

 When Exasol is installed on physical hardware, the hot standby failover mechanism is used.
 With hot standby you have one or more reserve nodes standing by for the active nodes in your system.
 If a node fails, a reserve node immediately takes over for the failed node.
 The cluster operating system will automatically restart the necessary services on the new node provided that the corresponding resources (main memory, number of nodes, etc.) exist.

-For more information about how to define reserve nodes, see Nodes Management.
+For more information about how to define reserve nodes, see Add Reserve Nodes.

 Hot Standby